splunk/splunk-connect-for-syslog/docs/gettingstarted/podman-systemd-general.md

 # SC4S non-root operation
 ### NOTE:
-Using non-root prevents the use of standard ports 514 and 601 many device can not alter their destination port this is not a valid configuration for general use, and may only be appropriate for cases where accepting syslog from the public internet can not be avoided.
+Operating as a non-root user makes it impossible to use standard ports 514 and 601.
+Many devices cannot alter their destination port, so this operation may only be appropriate for cases where accepting syslog data from the public internet cannot be avoided.

 ## Prequisites
 Podman and slirp4netns installed.

 1. Increase number of user namespaces.
-With user that has sudo privileges run:
+Execute with sudo privileges:
 ```bash
 $ echo "user.max_user_namespaces=28633" > /etc/sysctl.d/userns.conf
 $ sysctl -p /etc/sysctl.d/userns.conf